cagilalsac/ProductsMVC/README.md

 Add Search link directing to the List action of the Products controller in the Products Index view:
 https://github.com/cagilalsac/ProductsMVC/tree/master/MVC/Views/Products/Index.cshtml

-## 12. Extra Country and City Entities (Locations): Source code shared in APP and MVC Projects.
+## 12. Extra Country and City Entities (Locations) with File Operations for Cities: Source code shared in APP and MVC Projects.

+CORE Domain/Files: IFileEntity interface

+CORE Models/Files: IFileRequest and IFileResponse interfaces

+CORE Services/Files/MVC: FileServiceBase and FileService classes

 APP Domain: Country and City entities, add Countries and Cities DbSets in the Db database context